 - Search ranking: Search engines aim to deliver the most useful and relevant results for users based on their search queries.
 Optimizing your content with search intent in mind means making your content more relevant to specific queries.
 In other words, your rankings for your target keywords may improve.

-What Are the Best Ways to Incorporate Search Intent into Your Optimization Strategy?
+5 Ways to Incorporate Search Intent into Your Optimization Strategy

 Understanding the different types of search intent will improve your content marketing efforts so that you can score more visitors and leads.